Millet Burfi | Burfi recipe

 How to make Millet Burfi with step-by-step pictures:

-• Add 2 tablespoon of ghee to a pan and let it melt
+• Add 2 tbsp of ghee to a pan and let it melt

 • Add Millet flour; mix well on a low flame.
 Cook for a minute.
 Transfer the mixture into a bowl